joey-customer/magnum-web/README.md

 * MAGNUM_SMTP_PORT - SMTP port.
 * MAGNUM_SMTP_USER - SMTP user.
 * MAGNUM_LOG_PATH - Log path, setting value like "/app/log/app.log" will create "/app/log/appYYYYMMDD.log"

+## Environment Variables (to run in docker)

+In order to run the application in docker there are additional envirnoment variables need to be defined.

+* MAGNUM_ENVIRONMENT - To define the environment where the app is running.
+* MAGNUM_ELASTIC_HOST - Elastic host like xabcdefghiyyyyy.us-central1.gcp.cloud.es.io::9243
+* MAGNUM_ELASTIC_USERNAME - Elastic username
+* MAGNUM_ELASTIC_PASSWORD - Elastic password